JoeFu/alportal-document/docs/front-end/components-input.md

 #### Events:

 - `update:modelValue` : Emits when the date is changed by the user.
 The event payload is the selected date as an ISO-formatted string.
-- `triggerFilter` : Emits when the date is changed by **the user** or **programatically**.
+- `triggerFilter` : Emits when the date is changed by **the user** or **programmatically**.
 This event can be used to trigger a filter or search action based on the selected date.

 ## GooglePlacesAutocomplete